bourriquet/imperial_msc_computing/concurrency/tut3/README.md

 LTS files for the third tutorial of _528 Concurrency: Models and Programming_ ([specification](spec.pdf)).

 __Current issues__:
+- Q 3.2 not completed
-- Q 3.2 and Q 3.6 not completed
+- Q 3.6 not completed

 ---